Loading...

 I can see this white indicates probably quite a bit of snow.

-So I'm going to zoom in, use my 3D tool and if I zoom around the landscape a little bit, just going to pan up here slightly.
+So I'm going to zoom in, use my 3D tool and if I zoom around the landscape a little bit, just gonna pan up here slightly, you can see okay it's a glacial landscape.

-You can see these sharp mountains.
+You can see these sharp mountains if I go further.

-If I go further up this map, they're gonna get even bigger mountains.
+But this map, they're gonna get even bigger mountains.

-So we've got these glacial valley, steep side of mountains and it gives a really good indication of what the physical geography looks like.
+So we've got these glacial valley steep side of mountains and it gives a really good indication of what the physical geography looks like.

 What I'd like you to do then is pause the video whilst you consider and then select your answer.